 Confession.
 The owner of this website has never been to a National Park.
 That’s why I invited my friends Sarah and Lucas on the blog.
-They are the hosts of my new favorite podcast, Podcasts with Park Rangers.
-There, they interview park rangers from the National Park System and share their growing knowledge of the parks.
+They are avid National Parks goers.
 And of course, I had to ask them to share their most embarrassing stuff.
 Enjoy!

 One of the biggest fights of my relationship with Lucas occurred on our first National Parks road trip.
 I mean, we were setting ourselves up for disaster from the get go:

 - We were dating for about 4 months.

 - Neither of us ever went on a major camping trip.